 This castle is the inspiration for Hogwarts so this is a must-see for any Potter fans.
 It is also the filming location for many of the iconic scenes in the Harry Potter movies.
 When visiting this beautiful castle there is so much to do and see for both Harry Potter fans and history buffs alike.
 Take part in Broomstick Training, where you will learn to fly on a broomstick just like your favorite HP characters where they learned to fly in the movies.
 Enter the Dragons Lair if you are brave enough where you will have to battle magical forces, conquer challenging obstacles, and come face to face with a terrifying dragon.
 Or take an Alnwick On Location Film Tour where you will get to see the actual places where Harry Potter was filmed, as well as other movies and shows like Robin Hood, Prince of Thieves, and Downtown Abby.

-For the non-HP fans or those that are interested in more than just the movie, take a Historical Ground Tour, a State Room tour, learn archery, or stay for quick 10 minute talks about the history of the castle.
+For the non-HP fans or those that are interested in more than just the movie, take a Historical Ground Tour, a State Room tour, learn archery and its equipment such as that bowstring, or stay for quick 10 minute talks about the history of the castle.
 You can also join in the Medieval fun in the courtyard with Medieval crafts and costumes.

 2. Glenfinnan Viaduct, Scotland